 Hi there, I’m Sam and I’m a Marketing Communications BA student at Westminster.
-I’m originally from Bristol and moved to London into the university’s main accommodation, Raffles House, in Wembley.
 Here’s what my typical week at university looks like…

-I like to start my week off by tuning in to Smoke Radio on the bus on the way in on Monday morning.
-As a Marketing Communications Student, I’ve usually got a lecture first thing and then a couple of hours free before my seminar, so I’ll nip to the campus coffee shop, grab a hot drink and head to the silent study area on the top floor to get some work done.
+I like to start my week off by tuning in to Smoke Radio on the bus on my way into uni.
+On Monday’s I usually have a lecture first thing and then have a couple of hours free before my seminar, so I’ll nip to the campus coffee shop, grab a hot drink and head to the silent study area on the top floor to get some work done.

 On Wednesday’s I have a module called Digital and Direct Campaign strategy where we’ve been tasked with creating a campaign for the Northern Territories in Australia.
-Being a final year student, it’s a great opportunity to apply everything I’ve learned over the last three years.
-I then head out to Shoreditch where I intern at an Advertising Agency one day a week.
+Being a final year student, it’s a great opportunity to apply everything I’ve learned over the past three years.
+Afterwards, I head out to Shoreditch where I intern at an Advertising Agency one day a week.

 On the last day of my working week, I have a seminar for one of my core modules.
 This one is super creative and tasks us with creating a fun and inventive Valentines Day campaign, which we’ll be pitching at the end of the semester!
 Friday is also one of the only days that my coursemates and I share all the same classes, so we’ll normally work together and then go for a drink at the Students’ Union bar.

-On Saturdays, I’ll often spend time making the most of living in a city like London.
+On Saturdays, I’ll often spend time making the most of living in an amazing city like London.
 I’ll meet up with some friends and visit places like the Barbican, Portobello Road Market and the National Gallery.
 Occasionally, I’ll spend some time on assignments with my classmates.
-Sometimes we head to one of our university libraries, where if it’s exam season, is open late into the night, so if we’re approaching a deadline we’ll order food to the campus!
+Sometimes we head to one of our University libraries, where if it’s exam season, is open late into the night, and if we’re approaching a deadline we’ll sometimes order food to the campus!